voxpupuli/puppet-ghostbuster/README.md

 This gems helps puppet users to find dead code by displaying unused classes, defined resources, template and files.

+This gems only support PuppetDB APi v4 (PuppetDB 3+)

 Usage
 -----